hlopez058/PHD/Journal/Draft/Peer-To-Peer-Energy-Trading-v16.md

 Dr. Ali Zilouchian, zilouchi@fau.edu, Department of Electrical Engineering and Computer Science, Florida Atlantic University, Boca Raton, FL 33431

+I. Introduction
+II.
+System Configuration and Modeling
+    The PV-Based prosumer network consists of two main layers, the physical layer and the virtual layer.
+The physical layer is made of three systems, the generation system, the metering system and the communications system.
+The virtual layer is made up of three major components, messaging, pricing, and billing.
+The physical and virtual layer are introduced in detail in this section.
+        A. Physical Layer
+            i.
+Generation System
+                - PV, DC/AC converter, MPTT, Grid Disconnect Switch
+                - reasons for PV tier 1 in florida?
+                - modeling of typical PV system for prosumer?
+                - model of the PV system and how it integrates with the prosumer load and grid ii.
+Metering System
+                - AMI Meter , form factor with AMI addon, Meter with minimal losses?
+                - model of the meter that will be connected to the home
+                - what is the error int his system?
+                - what type of home shall this be installed on?
+                - what are the constraints of the meter? what energy can it measure?
+                - details around the metering capabilities?
+                - is it special when measuring bi-directionally?
+                - is it cost effective?
+                - how is it secured?
+                - is it available on the market today?
+                - how is it smarter than a regular system?
+                - how would it be serviced?
+                - assumptions made for somethign like this?
+                - why this doesnt exist?
+                - refer to some regulations here? iii.
+Communication System
+                - Wireless backhaul of data using existing systems.
+LTE, radio, IoT LTE-M, blue wireless?
+                - cost analysis of lte-m iot?
+                - reliability?
+        B. Virtual Layer
+            i.
+Messaging
+                - IoT,MQTT, SCADA data, industrial systems
+                - Examples of Wireless IoT Data systems
+                - data management
+                - security of messages
+            ii.
+Pricing
+                - pricing strategies vs NRG-X-Change, bidding? iii.
+Billing
+                - distributed ledger? crypto?
+                - NRGCoin
+                - interledger
+III.

 ## Outline

 What is the problem we are trying to solve?